Garrana/MEAArc/README.md

 ### 4- Pilot planning session

-the purpose of the pilot planning session is to understand the customer environment , identify selected servers to on boarded to Arc and identify specific use cases to deliver the identified business value for customers
+the purpose of the pilot planning session is to understand the customer environment , identify selected servers to on boarded to Arc and identify specific use cases to deliver the agreed business value for customers

-the below activities should be carried out in the pilot planning session 1- Whiteboarding session for the customer environment
+the below activities should be carried out in the pilot planning session
+   1- Whiteboarding session for the customer environment
    2- identifying the business and technical value that would benifit the customer
    3- Selection for specific servers to be onboarded into Arc ( 5+ Servers  )